A snapshot: schools in Prague considered (but not necessarily chosen) by English-speaking expats.

 Multi-accredited (CIS, COBIS, NEASC, Penta for BSO) kindergarten, primary and secondary school on four campuses.
 Midway through impressive five year strategic plan aiming to increase the opportunities for outdoor education and make additional room for the arts.
 Also planning further extra-curricular options and improvement to current buildings

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-School adapted curriculum/ ISP Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 900 students
+Adapted American/ American High School Diploma/ AP; ages 6-18; co-ed; day; independent; private non-profit; 100 students

 School adapted curriculum/ IGCSE/ IB Diploma/ Czech Maturita; ages 13-19; co-ed; day; independent; private non-profit; 370 students

 In a quiet residential area, boasting Prince Charles as one of their patrons and funded by the English College Foundation.
-Similar to a selective English grammar but also part of the Czech school system, offering a six year academic programme leading to either the IB Diploma or the Czech Maturita.
-Strong Czech academic and cultural courses and successful university applications including ten Oxbridge places in the last five years.
+Similar to a selective English grammar but also part of the Czech school system, offering a six year academic programme leading to either the International Baccalaureate Diploma or the Czech Maturita.
+Strong Czech academic and cultural courses and successful university applications, including ten Oxbridge places in the last five years.

-Part of the Nord Anglia Education Group and merged with the English International School in 2018.
-Classes taught in English to students from over 60 nationalities.
-On three campuses, VLastina and Kamyk providing pre-school and primary education up to 14, with a dedicated IGCSE and IB centre at the Libuš campus.
-As at other Nord Anglia schools, Juilliard, New York collaborates on a performing arts programme and there is a STEAM programme, developed together with the Massachusetts Institute of Technology.
-They also provide a bilingual English/Czech learning programme.
+Previously Prague British School but now owned by Nord Anglia Education and merged with the English International School in 2018.
+Classes taught in English with pupils from over 50 nationalities.
+On three campuses, Vlastina and Kamyk providing pre-school and primary education up to 14 with IGCSE and IB courses taught at the Libuš centre.
+As at other Nord Anglia schools, Juilliard, New York collaborates on their performing arts programme.